Classification Governance & Standards Center

 The Industry Classification & Verification Framework should be treated as the main governing standard.
 The supporting pages provide methodology, controls, neutrality, validation, and stewardship detail around that central reference. - Why are there multiple governance pages instead of one long page?

-Start with the canonical framework, then review methodology, verification, lifecycle management, and data accuracy benchmarks.
-Add neutrality, stewardship, and security pages when the review scope is broader.
+Start with the controlling framework, then review methodology, verification, lifecycle management, and data accuracy benchmarks.
+Add neutrality, stewardship, and security pages when the review scope is broader. - Who is accountable for this governance hub?

 Citation & Attribution